-- Make sure all staff are aware of this policy and understand their role in its implementation - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual health care plans (IHCPs), including in contingency and emergency situations - Ensure that all staff who need to know are aware of a child's condition - Take overall responsibility for the development of IHCPs - Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way - Contact the school nursing service in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse - Ensure that systems are in place for obtaining information about a child's medical needs and that this information is kept up to date.
+- Make sure all staff are aware of this policy and understand their role in its implementation - Ensure that there is a sufficient number of trained staff available to implement this policy and deliver against all individual healthcare plans (IHPs), including in contingency and emergency situations - Take overall responsibility for the development of IHPs - Make sure that school staff are appropriately insured and aware that they are insured to support pupils in this way - Contact the school nurse in the case of any pupil who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse - Ensure that systems are in place for obtaining information about a child's medical needs.
+We will ensure that systems comply with all necessary data protection and access regulations.